 Kick back and relax on the famous urban beaches, enjoy a beer or caipirinha at one of the many street-side cafes and then when evening comes you can party the night away - Rio has some unbelievable bars and clubs in the buzzing areas of Lapa and Ipanema.
 If you need a bit of quiet time to recover, take a walk in the city's wonderful botanical gardens, or escape the city for the day on an excursion to the lush forests of nearby Tijuca National Park.

 Rio is particularly famous for its huge annual party - the incredible Rio Carnival.
 The celebration of Mardi Gras (6 weeks before Easter) is a great Brazilian tradition - the whole city goes wild for a full 7 days in a whirlwind of music and colour.
 Samba schools compete with ever more awe-inspiring dance displays, floats and costumes, putting on marathon perfomances in the Sambadrome, and street parties are held all over the city.

 The day is free for you to get your bearings, explore the city or laze on the beach however if you don't fancy that then this morning there is an optional trip to a favela to visit a community project we support.
 (Our favela tour, as well as all other optional activites must be booked in advance through Dragoman)

-This afternoon is free for you to do as you wish or you may like to come and watch a football game we will be going to.
+This afternoon is free for you to do as you wish.

 Visit one of Rio de Janeiro's famous favelas and the Project Morrinho, a Dragoman-supported community project and art installation run by the youth of the area